elberskirch/md2cv/README.md

     $ gem install md2cv

-This installes a binary called md2cv.
+This installes a binary called md2cv in your path.

 Make sure you have the wkhtml2pdf binary installed.
 ## Usage